STUDIO SITE

 Though we’re rehearsing, the cabaret format means artists will bring their songs mostly complete.

 Singers: Most numbers will be solos.
-One group number at the end where everyone gets a verse.
 Some back-up singing on other numbers.

 Five piece band: Keyboard, drum kit/percussion, cello/bass, rhythm guitar, trombone.